 At the same time, a couple of these major scientists I talked to didn’t know where some of these guys were getting funded from.
 They weren’t getting funded from the normal public sources.
 It so happens I found out there was this very obscure hearing happening in the State of Minnesota [regarding] utility rates, and lo and behold, I find out that some of these same scientists that I read saying climate change wasn’t happening were being flown in by the coal industry to testify at this utility commission hearing.
 I had a discussion with the attorney general in charge of the hearing.
 He compelled them under oath to disclose where their funding came from.
 I was the only reporter in the room.
 I then followed the fact that all these hefty scientists were getting huge amounts of money from the coal industry under the table.

-- By Gelbspan’s own admission, he ‘retired from daily journalism in 1992’, and there is no public record of him being employed as a reporter after that time.
+- By Gelbspan’s own admission, he ‘retired from daily journalism in 1992’, and there is no public record of him being employed as a reporter, freelance or otherwise, after that time.
 How does it follow that he could justify the assertion that he was ‘working as an investigative reporter’ in March of 1995 when Dr Epstein approached him?

 - Since he specifically says of the time period when he co-authored the article with Dr Epstein that he ‘knew nothing about global warming’, why would Dr Epstein have chosen him to co-write an article about infectious disease being spread by global warming?